 Do you want to disable directory browsing in WordPress?
 This article will show you the exact steps required to disable them.

-Several users often miss out on disabling directory browsing, which may lead to further privacy, security, and even SEO issues.
+Several users often overlook the importance of disabling directory browsing, which can lead to further privacy, security, and even SEO issues.
 This can even result in a poor user experience for your website visitors.
 So it is essential to disable directory browsing.

-But before you disable directory browsing, let’s understand what it is and why you must disable it briefly.
+However, before you disable directory browsing, let’s first understand what it is and why it needs to be disabled temporarily.

 What is Directory Browsing